Years published: 1986, 1990, 1994, 1996, 1998, 1999, 2003, 2007, 2009, 2012, 2015, 2018, 2023

 For information about clinical trials conducted in Europe, contact:

-The University of Washington is conducting extensive research on Werner Syndrome and offers clinical testing for the disorder.
-The University maintains an International Registry that collects and distributes clinical information and samples for investigative research.
-The Registry is dedicated to expanding the project to include clinical data and mutation information on as many affected individuals as possible.
-For more information about Werner Syndrome and the International Registry, contact:
+The University of Washington is conducting extensive research on Werner syndrome and offers clinical testing for the disorder.
+The University maintains an international registry that collects and distributes clinical information and samples for investigative research.
+The registry is dedicated to expanding the project to include clinical data and mutation information on as many affected individuals as possible.
+For more information about the International Registry of Werner Syndrome contact:

 International Registry of Werner Syndrome